snail007/goproxy/docs/manual/manual.md

 `--dns-address` supports multiple dns addresses, load balancing, separated by comma.
 For example: `--dns-address "1.1.1.1:53,8.8.8.8:53"`

+You can also use the parameter `--dns-interface` to specify the bandwidth used for dns resolution, for example: `--dns-interface eth0`, dns resolution will use the eth0 bandwidth, this parameter must be set to `--dns-address` to be effective.

 ### 1.12 Custom encryption
 The proxy's http(s) proxy can encrypt tcp data via tls standard encryption and kcp protocol on top of tcp, in addition to support customization after tls and kcp.
 Encryption, that is to say, custom encryption and tls|kcp can be used in combination.
 The internal use of AES256 encryption, you only need to define a password when you use it.